What is Avian Influenza?

 - A culture of the nasal secretion is done to check for the growth of the virus

 - Tests are done to check the functioning of the heart, liver, and kidneys.

-The avian influenza is a rare disease and a physician will not expect it unless the person is in contact with the birds or has stayed in a place where there is an outbreak.
+Avian influenza is a rare disease and a physician will not expect it unless the person is in contact with the birds or has stayed in a place where there is an outbreak.
 It is essential to tell the doctor about this during avian influenza diagnosis.

 How is Avian Influenza Treated?

-As per the World Health Organization, WHO the best treatment for this disease is antiviral medications.
+As per the World Health Organization, the best treatment for this disease is antiviral medications.
 This avian influenza medicine can stop the virus from multiplying and also improve the outlook.
 Other treatments are:

 - Medication is highly effective when it is given within 2 days of the symptoms developing as it can prevent mortality.